lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 __Principles__

 1. KISS (keep it small and  straightforward).
-Think Big _ in small steps.
+Think Big _ in **small steps**.
 2. TDD stands for **Thinking** Driven development
 3. BDD stands for **Build** Driven development

 __Precepts__

-* Break it down
+- Break it down
-* Validate
+- Validate
-    - test assumptions and hypothesis
+    * test assumptions and hypothesis
-    - test your thinking with code
+    * test your thinking with code
-* Never end in a Broken state.
+- Never end in a Broken state.

-__Rules fo coding__
+__Rules for coding__

 - you must test working build
 - You can only commit working builds